luraess/julia-parallel-course-EGU21/README.md

     * [SIA equation](#sia-equation)
     * [Step 4](#step-4)

-In this course we will implement a 2D nonlinear diffusion equation in Julia using the finite-difference method and an iterative solving approach to resolve a the shallow ice approximation (SIA) and predict ice flow over Greenland.
+💡 In this course we will implement a 2D nonlinear diffusion equation on GPUs in Julia using the finite-difference method and an iterative solving approach.
+The goal is to resolve the shallow ice approximation (SIA) and predict ice flow over Greenland.

 ### Part 1 - Julia, parallel computing, iterative solvers